 My kids LOVE to play with slime…but the last time we tried making slime (led by my 10 year old daughter) it didn’t turn out quite as good as this fun green slime from Mom Luck.

-These DIY magnetic fridge frames from Jade Louise Designs are perfect for kids of all ages and abilities.
+These DIY magnetic fridge frames from Busy Creating Memories are perfect for kids of all ages and abilities.
 What would you showcase inside the frames?

 Looking for a teen and older kid-friendly craft?
 My 14 year old in particular would go crazy for these DIY color your own shoes craft from SusieQTpies (BTW, she has a list of 50 great summer activities for teens, too, if you need some ideas to keep your older kids occupied for a few more days!).